bengtfredh/pinebook-pro-fedora-installer/README.md

 ## Known Issues:
 * Because `dialog` is weird, the script needs to be run in `bash`.
 * First boot can take som time for SELINUX autorelabel to run.
+* systemd-nspawn --resolv-conf has been buggy.
+If you have issues you can try,
+  --resolv-conf=auto --resolv-conf=copy-host or --bind-ro=/etc/resolv.conf
+  It all depends how resolv.conf is managed on host and in image.

 ## Things to do/improve